marinattomas/Illustrations/README.md

 ### R ladies - Belo Horizonte

 Illustration created to represent the community of RLadies Belo Horizonte.
-The illustration is my creation, although the Belo Horizonte logo used at the bottom of the image has been adapted from the city logo as a request from RLadies to represent the city.
+This is my creation and represents the universe of packages related to R and also includes a github symbol.
+It must be noticed that the Belo Horizonte logo used at the bottom of the image is not my creation, but only an adaptation from the Belo Horizonte city logo as a request from RLadies to represent the city.
+The We R ladies lettering is also used by the community separately from the original image.

 ![Rladies](https://github.com/marinattomas/illustrations/blob/master/rladies.png)